twistedstream/google-sheets-table/README.md

    ![share access](./media/share-access.png)

 The `sheetName` property identifies which sheet in the Google Sheets document will be used as the table.

+The `columnConstraints` property specifies column constraints that will be enforced when new rows are inserted or existing rows are updated.

 ## Usage